The best VPN service 2018

 Downsides?
 The ExpressVPN service supports just three simultaneous connections per user, and their service comes with a premium price tag.
 But if you want a reliable, ultra fast and highly secure provider, ExpressVPN may be a great fit.
-While they don’t have a free trial option, ExpressVPN has a ‘no hassle’ 30-day money-back guarantee if you aren’t happy with the service.
+While they don’t have a free trial option, ExpressVPN has a ‘no hassle’, industry leading 30-day money back guarantee if you aren’t happy with the service.
 The packages available are:

 Awesome for torrenting and other P2P traffic